SouthEugeneRoboticsTeam/SouthEugeneRoboticsTeam.github.io/_pages/outreach.md

 Encouraging middle schoolers to explore the world of robotics is a great way to stimulate interest in STEM -- and to a pipeline of skilled, interested team members ready to take on the exciting challenges of building bigger robots in high school team!
 Our team meets with a local middle school’s FIRST Lego League team every Friday to help them prepare for their upcoming competition season.
 SERT team members work with the younger students on a variety of tasks, including game design and robot construction.

+## HeadBot

+A small two-wheeled robot the size of a small backpack, HeadBot balances itself using a series of rapid forward and backward motions.
+Find him rolling around at various events around town rocking a totally-not-creepy styrofoam head and wearing one of his many stylish costumes.
+Headbot is fun to drive for people of all ages and is a great way for us to get more people excited about STEM and robotics!
+A list of parts and our code can be found [here](https://github.com/SouthEugeneRoboticsTeam/ursa)

 ## Software tools

 SERT has built many tools over the years to make various tasks faster and easier, all of which are open-source and shareable across FIRST.
 Here are just a few: